 However, there are different places where a HIN can be placed.
 These places vary from boat to boat.
 Let’s have a look at some of them.

-- Transoms: On boats with transoms, the HIN is engraved or attached on the upper right side in the space of two inches of the top of the flatback (transom).
+- Transoms: On boats with transoms, the HIN is engraved or attached on the upper right side two inches from the top of the flatback (transom).

-- No transoms: On boats that have a transom deemed unsuitable for a HIN or on ships that do not have a transom, the HIN is placed on to the right outboard side of the hull, in the space of two inches from its top.
+- No transoms: On boats with a transom deemed unsuitable for an HIN or on ships that do not have a transom, the HIN is placed on the right outboard side of the hull, in a space of two inches from its top.

 - Catamarans: Pontoons or catamarans have readily replaceable hulls.
-This makes it unsuitable for placing the HIN on its hull; thus, in catamarans or pontoons, the HIN is inscribed on the aft crossbeam, inside one foot of the starboard hull attachment.
+This makes it unsuitable for placing the HIN on its hull; thus, in catamarans or pontoons, it is inscribed on the aft crossbeam inside one foot of the starboard hull attachment.

 - Any Other Location: The HIN should be within clear sight.
 Railings or any other accessories should not block its view.